Hazard Communication Program

 - Waste disposal

 In addition to general chemical safety training it is the responsibility of the supervisor to provide training for the specific chemicals used or stored in the work area and whenever a new hazard is introduced.
-Training should be documented by keeping records of when training sessions were held, who attended, and the contents/outline of the training.
+Training should be documented by keeping records, such as job briefings and Job Safety Analysis (JSA).
+The documentation shall include when training sessions were held, who attended, and the contents/outline of the training.

 - Inhalation is the primary route of entry which includes airborne contaminants such as gases, vapors, and particulate matter that enters the body.